Bagong Kussudiardja: Dances

 Over the course of his life, Bagong choreographed more than 200 dances; among them were tari layang-layang ("kite dance", in 1954), tari satria tangguh ("the strong noble"), Kebangkitan dan Kelahiran Isa Almasih ("the Ascension and the Birth of Jesus", 1968), and Bedaya Gendeng (1980s).
 He made performances and films for Christmas, the Crucifixion, and the Ascension.

 Other careers

 Bagong introduced the art of contemporary batik painting.
 In 1980, his paintings were exhibited in Dacca, Bangladesh and he received a gold medal from the Bangladeshi government.
-Bagong was also an actor and starred on a couple of Indonesian movies e.g. Kugapai Cintamu (I'm Reaching for Your Love; 1977).
+Bagong was also an actor and starred in a couple of Indonesian movies e.g. Kugapai Cintamu (I'm Reaching for Your Love; 1977).

 Family

 Bagong was born to a Christian family.
 He is the son of RB Tjondro Sentono, a wayang painter and a Javanese script scribe, and Siti Aminah.
 Bagong is the second child of four siblings, the eldest being Kus Sumarbirah, the younger Handung Kussudyarsana, and the youngest Lilut Kussudyarto.
-He lives in poverty, so he had to do various jobs to support himself and his family, such as working for a workshop and becoming a coach for a horse-drawn cart.
+He grew up in poverty, so he had to do various jobs to support himself and his family, such as working for a workshop and becoming a coach for a horse-drawn cart.

-Bagong is a father of two veteran Indonesian actors Butet Kertaradjasa and Djaduk Ferianto.
+Bagong is the father of two veteran Indonesian actors Butet Kertaradjasa and Djaduk Ferianto.